olgaemms/davidemms.github.io/_posts/2019-09-19-running-an-example-orthofinder-analysis.md

 ```

 That's it!
-The next tutorial is: [Diving into the results]({% post_url 2019-09-20-diving-into-the-results %}).
+The next tutorial is: [Diving into the OrthoFinder results]({% post_url 2019-09-20-diving-into-the-results %}).
 If your OrthoFinder run hasn't finished then you can still continue with the next tutorial, it contains a link where you can download an archive of the results.